Jemurai/AWS-Security-Essentials/talk/PITCHME.md

 - Anyone logs into the AWS console
 - Anything that would signal unexpected behavior

+@ulend

 +++

-## GuardDuty will trigger alerts on the big risks, but you can create alerts on any behavior you wish
+### GuardDuty will trigger alerts on the big risks, but you can create alerts on any behavior you wish

 +++